25prabhu10/notes/docs/Collection/Windows_OS.md

 ### Linux desktop in WSL2

-With WSL2 it's possible to install and run a Linux desktop environment (XFCE).
-A tutorial on how to implement that, can be found [here](https://thedatabaseme.de/2022/05/15/shorty-running-xfce-linux-desktop-on-wsl2/).
+With WSL2 it's possible to install and run a Linux desktop environment (XFCE)

+- [Tutorial Running XFCE Linux Desktop on WSL2](https://thedatabaseme.de/2022/05/15/shorty-running-xfce-linux-desktop-on-wsl2/) to run GUI applications in WSL2

 ## Windows Updates